 Casino games are regulated and licensed at federal level.
 Lotteries, sports betting, skill gaming and poker tournaments are regulated by cantonal law, with the federal gaming laws serving as the applicable framework legislation.
-For example, federal law addresses poker tournaments in the relevant act and ordinance, but the cantons hold the powers to regulate (or prohibit) poker tournaments in more detail in their implementing cantonal laws.
+For example, federal law addresses poker tournaments in the relevant Act and Ordinance, but the cantons hold the powers to regulate (or prohibit) poker tournaments in more detail in their implementing cantonal laws.

 v Offshore gambling

-Bearing in mind experiences in other markets and the limited effectiveness of the Swiss domain blocking, a significant share of remote black-market activities can be expected in Switzerland owing to the chosen regulatory model (that is, a ring-fenced protectionist regime), the long cooling-off period for international B2Cs and the high commercial value of the Swiss market.
+Bearing in mind experiences in other markets and the limited effectiveness of the Swiss domain blocking, a significant share of remote black-market activities can be suspected in Switzerland owing to the chosen regulatory model (ring-fenced market), the long cooling-off period for international B2Cs and the high commercial value of the Swiss online gaming market.
 In principle, regulators and other authorities have enforcement instruments available under the applicable laws to act against unlicensed foreign operators.
-However, in using these instruments, they face legal, practical and technical difficulties.
+However, in using these instruments, there are legal, practical and technical difficulties.

 Warning letters and domain blocking

-Both regulators, the Federal Gaming Board (ESBK) in the area of casino games as well as ComLot in the area of lotteries and sportsbooks, have the powers to send out warning letters to foreign operators and to put unlicensed gambling and gaming domains on a blacklist.
+Both regulators, the Federal Gaming Board (ESBK) in the area of casino games as well as Gespa in the area of lotteries, sportsbook and skill gaming, have the powers to send out warning letters to foreign operators and to put unlicensed gambling and gaming domains on a blacklist.
 Swiss ISPs are legally obliged to apply domain blocking to such domains.
-The deterring effect of domain blocking is likely to be limited for various reasons.
-Technically, the domain blocking can rather easily be circumvented, for instance, by the use of vpn clients.
+The deterring effect of domain blocking is limited for various reasons.
+Technically, the domain blocking can rather easily be circumvented, for instance, by the use of VPN clients.
 Legally, players do not risk prosecution under criminal law.
 Finally, there is no payment blocking available under the Swiss Gaming Act.